shreeshailaya/C-DAC-Notes/Python/Readme.md

 ## Day - 2

 ### Operations on IDLE
-- +,-,*,/
+- +,-,*,/ Do operations in IDLE
 - 10 // 3
 - 10 % 3

-### print('') <== function
--  single and double quote
--  quotes with \
--  raw query
+### Playing with String and print()
+-  If you want to type in single ' ' in python outer quote shoud be in " " viceverse
-- 10 * 'str'
+- eg:-
+'''python

+	print('Here is my "Laptop"')
+	print("Here is my 'Laptop'")

+'''
+- To escape the special meaning of any quote you can use \
+- To use internal query as it is you can use `print(r'Here is my 'laptop'')`
+- You can use number with string to `'facebook' * 10` It will print facebook 10 times
 - \n

 ### Variables
 - Variable is putting values in Container
-- Syntax name = value
+- Syntax `name = value`
-- add variable and integer
+- Add variable and integer you can do this a=5 `a+5` then it will give 10
-- variable means the value which can be changed
+- Variable means the value which can be changed
-- privious output indicated _
+- You can take previous output referance by _
-- Store string in variable
+- You can Store String into a variable
-- concatenate string
+- String can be a concatenate
-- String Store in Array <== Array
+- String Store in Array
 - Facebook
 - 01234567
 - Fetch a <== name[1]
 - fetch book <== name[4:8]
-- - indexing
+- String has indexing starting from 0
 - changing the f to a name[a] = 'a'(not possible)
-- String are immutable
+- String are immutable that means we cannot change the string once it is decleared
-- len() functiopn
+- len() function give you length of the String

 ### Keywords in Python
 - 33 keywords